777Sev777/Halo-2-Custom-Shaders/README.md

 # Halo-2-Custom-Shaders
 Important Note: Prior to replacing any original shaders with the custom versions available here, it is a good idea to create backup copies of the originals to prevent any unintended loss of data. - THIS IS NOT A REPLACEMENT OF LIGHTMAPPING

+feel free to check the Issues tab to see existing bugs.

 Enhanced Shadow Mapping and Dynamic Lighting for Halo 2

 How to install: place both of either performance or full shaders to this path - tags/rasterizer/pixel_shadersDX9